swiftfr13/MI50-gfx906-Windows/README.md

 - ASPM options related to PCI should be off in Bios.
 Some options may work, so you'll need some trial and error
 - Above 4g Decoding should be on

-# Link to download necessary files
+# Download links for the necessary files
 V420 Bios: https://drive.google.com/file/d/1AQlbrnsafzrFXaliV5narZpsJqvfZkft/view?usp=sharing
  - The size of the Bios should be 1.0MB, unlike the Bios from Techpowerup, which is a lot smaller in size.